 Best tracks: “Chalk Board”, “Lifetime”, “Past Tense”

 Released: May 29

 Two hip-hop veterans from opposite, yet similar worlds come together to craft an amazing project showing how they both have yet to lose a step as emcees.
-Brooklyn veteran, Joell Ortiz & Long Beach legend, KXNG Crooked rekindle their work relationship to bring hip-hop an amazing exhibition of beats and rhymes with significant subject matter perfect for the times were in.
-The two go far lyrically sparring with each other to delivering heart-felt odes to their loved ones and their feelings.
-Crook & Joell have managed to stay on top of the food chain in the rap game, but together are a deadly force with a great selection of producers from Heatmakerz to J.U.S.T.I.C.E.
+Brooklyn veteran, Joell Ortiz & Long Beach legend, KXNG Crooked rekindle their work relationship to bring hip-hop an amazing exhibition of beats and rhymes with significant subject matter that still resonates today.
+The two go from lyrically sparring with each other to delivering heart-felt odes to their loved ones and their feelings.
+Crook & Joell have managed to stay on top of the food chain in the rap game, but deadly force combined with a great selection of producers from Heatmakerz to J.U.S.T.I.C.E.
 League to assist the project.
 H.A.R.D. is the epitome of the term “real hip-hop” and is, lyrically, one of the best albums to drop last year.

 Best tracks: “Memorial Day”, “Catchin’ Bodies”, “Lose My Mind”